maxgrafik/DocBlockr.novaextension/README.md

 DocBlockr currently supports JavaScript, TypeScript and PHP.
 You can read more about documentation comments here: [JSDoc](https://jsdoc.app/) and [phpDocumentor](https://phpdoc.org).

+Experimentally, C/C++ and other C-inspired languages are also supported, but inactive by default.

 ### Note